 Then the question of accreditation and certification arises.
 What is the value of the training courses done in Thailand?
 Do they count towards Continuing Education points or not?
 Do they help you to fulfill license requirements in your home country?

 The answer to the above is often negative, and if you seek valid Continuing Education Units (CEU) in Thailand your choices will be limited.
 There are (a growing number of) Thai schools that are NCBTMB, NHPC or AAMT certified offering CE Units, but the organizations mentioned are only valid in the USA, Canada, or Australia.
 For practitioners from other countries those certifications are license-technically or CE-technically seen basically without any value.

 Now, after all this being told, you perhaps ask yourself why in heavens name you would want to study Thai Massage in Thailand?

 Well, for starters, in Chiang Mai (Northern Thailand) alone there are already more than a 100 Thai Massage schools spread on not even 15 square kilometers.
 Small schools, medium sized schools, big schools.
 And… a rich diversity of many styles of Thai Massage and other Thai Bodywork.
 Choice, choice, choice!

 Then, despite of language and cultural obstacles, in my opinion, the Thai teachers as a rule have the so-called “Thai hand” rarely found in the West, and it’s something I think a Western Thai bodywork practitioner or teacher should experience.
 It’s the “Thai touch,” a certain kind of fluidity, calmness and smoothness, a thing I cannot really explain to you in words.

 It puts things into perspective on one side, and puts things together on the other side.
 It will give you a whole other quality and feel to you yourself and to your practice back home.

-So, finally, my answer to the question posed in the title of this article is: “Yes, go and study in Thailand, if you can.”
-If you perhaps feel a bit unsure of traveling alone, well, there are always Thai Massage schools in your home country that offer Study Abroad Travel Programs to Thailand.
+So, my answer to the main question posed in this article is: “Yes, go and study in Thailand, if you can.”
+If you perhaps feel a bit unsure of traveling alone, well, there are often Thai Massage schools in your home country that offer Study Abroad Travel Programs to Thailand.